ueberdosis/tiptap/docs/overview/upgrade-guide.md

 # Upgrade Guide

 ## Introduction
-First of all, tiptap v1 isn’t supported anymore and won’t receive any further updates.
+First of all, Tiptap v1 isn’t supported anymore and won’t receive any further updates.

 Yes, it’s tedious work to upgrade your favorite text editor to a new API, but we made sure you’ve got enough reasons to upgrade to the newest version.